mightycoyote/github-user-search-app/README.md

 ### Useful resources

-[This reply to a date formatting question on Stack Overflow](https://stackoverflow.com/a/67715865) - All of the other proposed solutions to this question involve manipulating a string from some other format, but this answer shows an excellent example of how to use `Intl.DateTimeFormat` instead.
+[This reply to a date formatting question on Stack Overflow](https://stackoverflow.com/a/67715865) - All of the other proposed solutions to this question involve manipulating a string from some other format, but this answer is an excellent example of how to use `Intl.DateTimeFormat` instead.

 ## Author